How to run a build script with Terraform

 resources that the for_each depends on.

-In this case, you can do a 2-step deployment by specifying a -target argument for the terraform command:
+In this case, you can do a 2-step deployment by specifying a -target

 terraform apply -target data.external.frontend_build

-This deploys everything up to the build so that the number of files is now known for the next terraform apply.
+This deploys everything up to the build so that the number of files is now known for the next terraform apply

 Advantages

 Should you use Terraform to run external build scripts?
-Embedding the build scripts this way has the nice property that after a git clone you can jump straight to deploy, no need to run anything else by hand.
+Embedding the build scripts this way has the nice property that after a git clone

 It also makes sure that everything that requires building is built before calculating what to deploy, which prevents accidentally overwriting a live resource with older code.

-Also, as you can pass arguments via the query object that depends on other resources you can bake state-dependent information into the built artifacts.
 For example, the frontend code knows the backend URL without resorting to fetching a configuration object or passing a query parameter on runtime.

 Drawbacks

 The obvious drawback is speed.
 If you have a build process like this it will be run for every state refresh, making that considerably longer than before.
-30-60 seconds of compilation time is not unheard of and waiting an extra minute for every terraform plan can impact developer productivity.

 Also, 2-step deployment is a pain.
 On the other hand, that is extra functionality that you wouldn't have without running the build from Terraform.